New Europe Bridge: Tolls

 Effective from 1 July 2013, the following tolls apply for crossing the New Europe Bridge:

 The toll is collected at toll booths, located on the Romanian side.
-They will serve also as border checkpoints until both Bulgaria and Romania enter the Schengen Area.
+They also served as border checkpoints until both Bulgaria and Romania entered the Schengen Area on 1 January 2025.
+The amount of toll was still the same in July 2025.

 In June 2013, it was possible for cars coming from Bulgaria to drive over the bridge and turn around just before the toll gates and escape the tolls, as shown in this video, filmed in the first hour after the bridge had been opened for traffic.
 However, another video recorded in October 2014 shows that it is no longer possible to sneak through that parking lot and drive back over the bridge to Bulgaria for free.